IQ404/Archived-Notes/CG.md

 ❓ what if the evaluated point is in a place such that the filter goes outside the signal?

-❓ How to specifically represent a filter in frequency domain?

 📜 Convolution Theorem

-Convolution in the spatial domain is equal to multiplication in the frequency domain, and <ins>vice versa</ins>.
+- Convolution in the spatial domain is equal to multiplication in the frequency domain, and <ins>vice versa</ins>.

+❓ How to specifically represent a filter in spatial/frequency domain?